nerohiro/nh-context/README.md

 https://streamable.com/w04k9z

-Here is a base menu to show how it works, this is a kinda "figure it out" type of situation but I hope my examples work, the code below is what made the video above!
+Here is a base menu to show how it works, this is a kind of a "figure it out" type of situation but I hope my examples help, the code below is what made the video above!
 ```
 RegisterCommand("testcontext", function()
     TriggerEvent("nh-context:testmenu")